FreeFem/FreeFem-doc2/source/documentation/meshGeneration.rst

 The problem is coercive and symmetric, so the linear system can be solved with the conjugate gradient method (parameter :freefem:`solver=CG`) with the stopping criteria on the residual, here :freefem:`eps=1.e-6`).

-By :freefem:`adaptmesh`, the slope of the final solution is correctly computed near the point of intersection of :math:`bc` and :math:`bd` as in Fig. 16.
+By :freefem:`adaptmesh`, the slope of the final solution is correctly computed near the point of intersection of :math:`bc` and :math:`bd` as in :numref:`adaptMesh3`.

 This method is described in detail in [HECHT1998]_.
 It has a number of default parameters which can be modified.